Lady Rain works as a daytime stock trader and writes about crafts and hobbies. She likes travelling and making

-Bread is a wonderful starter to any meal.
-We all it eat whether it be for supper or as a snack.
-There is nothing more tantalising than the aroma of freshly baked bread when you are hungry for an afternoon snack.
-These sweet bread buns are so appetising that you will eat at least a couple of them in one sitting on their own.
-They can be served with navel orange marmalade, nutella or even vegemite.
+Bread can be a wonderful starter to a meal or a tantalising afternoon snack.
+There's nothing better than the aroma of freshly baked bread, and these buns are so appetising that you will be tempted to eat more than just one.
+They can be served with navel orange marmalade, Nutella or even Vegemite.
 With the aroma still lingering in the kitchen, it is so rewarding to sit down with a good magazine, sip a cup of coffee and devour these freshly baked buns.

 There are two variations of sweet buns with this recipe.
-One half of the recipe can be used to make plain sweet buns while coconut toppings can be added to the other half.
+Half of the recipe can be used to make plain sweet buns, while a coconut topping can be added to the other half.

 - 480g plain flour